We're an affiliate

 As you have seen, it is very important to try and understand the possible reason why your dog seeks your attention by staring at you constantly.

-The common one is because dogs express love to human beings through eye contact, but it can also be another sign of sickness for your beloved friend.
+The common one is that dogs express love to human beings through eye contact, but it can also be another sign of sickness for your beloved friend.

 Does your dog keep staring at you all the time?
 How do you handle the situation?
 I hope you have not turned your dog off for maintaining eye contact with you.
 Please let me know your experience in the comment below.